-If English is not your language of instruction at university level; a language test certificate is required.

-■ If English is your language of instruction at university level, a language proficiency certificate is not required, except when you obtained your university degree in Ethiopia, Rwanda, Tanzania, the French-speaking part of Cameroon or in an Asian country (except India and the Philippines).
-In those cases, a language proficiency certificate is required.
-If, for reasons beyond your control, you were not able to take the language proficiency test, you may nevertheless be admitted to the Master programme provided you attend the intensive English language course (see below).

-• Official language test: TOEFL (minimum score of 79 for the internet-based test) or IELTS (minimum overall score of 6.5 and a minimum score of 6.0 on each component).
-Certain applicants are exempted from submitting an official language test - see language requirements.
+- If English is not your language of instruction at university level; a language test certificate is required. - If English is your language of instruction at university level but you are originating from Rwanda, the French-speaking part of Cameroon or from an Asian country except for India and the Philippines; a language test certificate is required.
+In case of unavailability of this test or in case of inability to take the test, you can be admitted to the Master programme provided you attend the intensive English language course (see below). - You are exempted from submitting a language test certificate if you are originating from one of the following countries: Australia, Botswana, Canada, Cameroon (English-speaking region), Eritrea, Ethiopia, Gambia, Ghana, India, Ireland, Jamaica, Kenya, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, South Africa, Tanzania, Uganda, UK, USA, Zambia and Zimbabwe. - Official language test: TOEFL (minimum score of 79 for the internet-based test) or IELTS (minimum overall score of 6.5 and a minimum score of 6.0 on each component).
+Certain applicants are exempted from submitting an official language test see language requirements.
 Applicants from other language backgrounds who do not meet the English language admission criteria for direct admission, i.e. students with internet-based TOEFL scores between 61 and 79 or IELTS scores between 5.5 and 6.0, can be admitted provided they attend the intensive English language course prior to the start of the programme (see below);